agentmodels/agentmodels.org/chapters/3b-mdp-gridworld.md

 ~~~~
 // trajectory must consist only of states.
 This can be done by calling
-// *simulateMDP* with an additional final argument 'states'.
+// *simulate* with an additional final argument 'states'.
 var getExpectedUtilitiesMDP = function(stateTrajectory, world, agent) {
   var eu = agent.expectedUtility;
   var actions = world.actions;